The first 10 gift ideas for hikers and walkers

 10. Trekking Poles

 I’m in the market for new trekking poles myself.
 I have to admit that I’m in the never-walk-without-them group.
 Ever since I started using them, I have found them invaluable.
 I tend to use them right from departing the car park to returning at the end of a hike, but I have to admit that many of the men I know who hike, have always denigrated poles as they consider themselves srong and experienced enough to go without.
 However, once taught to use them correctly, they have been known to convert.

 I have no idea which pair of poles I’ll end up with, even though I’ve read the reviews listed below.
 My personal preference is for a click-lock system of extending the pole as I’ve seen the twist action ones fail repeatedly.

 Weight is a consideration too, but not to the extent that I’m prepared to pay a huge amount more for my poles.

 As I do travel as well, it is useful to have a pole which will collapse to a relatively short length to attach to the rucksack.
 It is not usually possible to fit the poles inside the pack when it is packed for a week’s holiday and if poles can’t fit inside your pack on a flight, you run the risk of damaging them.

 Top tip for pole care: always take your poles apart at the end of the day and make sure that all sections are thoroughly dry before reassembling.

 THE FINAL OPTION

-Of course, if they already have all the gear, or are extremely particular, perhaps another option is to buy a course or holiday voucher.
-You don’t have to purchase the full trip.
+Of course, if they already have all the gear, or are extremely particular, there is another option.
+It is possible to buy a course or holiday voucher.
 You don’t even need to specify which trip you wish to purchase; you can just purchase a fixed value voucher to be used at a future date against any trip/holiday.
-Scot Mountain Holidays offer this option as do most other holiday companies and the advantage is that you can have the “gift” ready to give in your email inbox within minutes of clicking “Buy now”.
+Scot Mountain Holidays offer this option as do most other holiday companies.
+You have the “gift” ready to give in your email inbox within minutes of clicking “Buy now”.
 Your gift will be individual with a personally designed voucher specific to you/your friend.